Piribeyli, Yunak

-Piribeyli is a small town in Konya's Yunak district.
+Piribeyli is a neighbourhood of the municipality and district of Yunak, Konya Province, Turkey.
+Its population is 1,022 (2022).
+Before the 2013 reorganisation, it was a town (belde).

 History

 Piribeyli was founded at the site of the old Pissia ruins by Kör Süleyman Bey, who came from Elazig Harput, about 300 years ago.
-Piribeyli, which was the education center where the Medrese-i Ilmiye school was located until the Republic period, was formerly connected to Konya vilayet and then to Turgut, Çeltik and Yunak districts respectively, and in 1971 Piribeyli became a municipality.
-Piribeyli is a neighborhood as of 2013 due the population decrease.
+Piribeyli, which was the education center where the Medrese-i Ilmiye school was located until the Republic period, was formerly connected to Konya vilayet and then to Turgut, Çeltik and Yunak districts respectively.
+In 1966 it passed from Afyon Province to Konya Province.
+In 1971 Piribeyli became a municipality.
 During the War of Independence, Although the Piribeyli was occupied by the Greek forces, it was taken back by the Mürettep division before Battle of Sakarya. the Azarıköy-Piribeyli Dekovil line was built around the village to prepare the army for the Great Offensive, Piribeyli played an important role due to its proximity to Akşehir HQ, the headquarters of the western front, and its strategic location, the people of the village have undertaken their permanent rule as ammunition transportation duties.
 There is a huge Atatürk statue in the town square symbolizing the struggle.

 Atatürk's famous remark about the town of Piribeyli;